Movement

 not done so have the notation [1] following the unit name.

-As a special case, when all subunits of an organization have combined into a single unit, then the name shown for the combined unit is the name of the organization instead of the name of the first combined unit.
+into a single unit, then the name shown for the combined unit is the

 Combined units may be broken down into their individual parts by selecting them and then selecting the Combine/Breakdown function.
 This causes a single individual unit from the Combined unit to be created.
 Additional individual units may be broken out by reselecting the Combine/Breakdown function.